 Thanks to some funding from City & Guilds, the SPAB are able to offer free sessions on working in building conservation to colleges.
 These sessions are delivered by former SPAB Fellows, who use their own experience to give an introduction to working on traditional buildings and advice on developing a career in this area.
 Our Fellows come from a range of backgrounds and include plasterers, lead workers, stonemasons, timber framers/joiners, carpenters, bricklayers, roofers and more.
 If you are interested in arranging a session for your college, please contact firstname.lastname@example.org or 020 7377 1644 (option 7) for more information.

 PEOPLE CARING FOR PLACES OF WORSHIP

 Thanks to some part-funding from Historic England, we are still able to offer our award-winning Faith in Maintenance courses for volunteers who care for places of worship in England and Wales.
-Please visit the Faith in Maintenance website for more details of what the programme involves, or contact email@example.com if you are interested in having a course organised for your area.
+Please visit the Faith in Maintenance pages for more details of what the original project involved, or contact email@example.com if you are interested in having a course organised for your area.

 Email us or telephone +44 (0) 207 377 1644 for more information about SPAB Education and Training.